Progress Ratio Embeddings: An Impatience Signal for Robust Length Control in Neural Text Generation: PRE results and analysis

-Reported scores in Table~\ref{tab:scores_results} show that our PRE method consistently yields high-quality generated summaries while providing precise length control.
-The PRE methode maintains high ROUGE/BERTScore and achieves a low MAE between target and generated lengths across the full range of requested target lengths (Figures~\ref{fig:pre_summaries} and \ref{fig:three-wide-cnn-length-distrib}).
+Results reported in Table~\ref{tab:scores_results} demonstrate that our PRE method consistently yields high-quality summaries while maintaining precise length control.
+Specifically, the PRE approach sustains high ROUGE and BERTScore performance by achieving a low Mean Absolute Error (MAE) between target and generated lengths across the full spectrum of length constraints (see Figures~\ref{fig:pre_summaries} and \ref{fig:three-wide-cnn-length-distrib}).
 Table~\ref{tab:length_control} further contrasts PRE with both no-control baselines and our RPE reimplementation, confirming that PRE delivers superior controllability without sacrificing quality.